cebe/make-php/README.md

 make-php
 ========

-A simple script to build different PHP versions
+A simple script to build different PHP versions for development.
+It uses the debian alternatives system to replace the system-wide PHP binaries and allows resetting to defaults if the PHP binaries installed via the package manager should be used.

 Installation
 ------------